Shichidō garan

 Shichidō garan is a Japanese Buddhist term indicating the seven halls composing the ideal Buddhist temple compound.
-This compound word is composed of shichidō (七堂), literally meaning "seven halls", and garan (伽藍), meaning "temple".
+This compound word is composed of shichidō (七堂), literally meaning "seven halls", and the abbreviated form of sangharama (伽藍, garan).
 The term is often shortened to just garan.
-Which seven halls the term refers to varies, and 七堂 may be a misinterpretation of shitsudō (悉堂), meaning "complete temple".
+Which seven halls the term refers to varies, and 七堂 may be a misinterpretation of "complete temple" (悉堂, shitsudō).
 In practice, shichidō garan often simply means a large temple with many buildings.

 Etymology and history of the term

-Garan (伽藍) in Japanese is an abbreviated form of the expression sōgya ranma (僧伽藍摩), itself a transliteration of the Sanskrit saMghaaraama (सँघाराम), literally meaning "garden for monks".
-A Japanese garan was originally just a park where monks gathered together with their teacher, but the term later came to mean "Buddhist temple".
+A garan (伽藍), also called sōen (僧園), shūen (衆園), and shōja (精舎), is an abbreviation of the expression sōgya ranma (僧伽藍摩), itself a transliteration of 𑀲ँ𑀖𑀸𑀭𑀸𑀫.
+A garan was originally just a park where Japanese monks gathered together with their teacher, but the term later came to mean Buddhist temple.

-The word garan can be found in a record in Nihon Shoki dated 552, although no monastery of this time survives, so we don't know what they were like.
+The word garan appears in a record in the Nihon Shoki dated 552, although no monasteries of this time survive, so we don't know what they were like.

-The compound word shichidō garan (七堂伽藍, seven hall temple) is found in a much more recent literature of Edo period, referring to a complex that had a complete set of buildings forming an ideal Buddhist temple.
+The compound word shichidō garan (七堂伽藍, seven hall temple) is found in a much more recent literature of Edo period, the Nihon Kokugo Daijiten, referring to a complex that had a complete set of buildings forming an ideal Buddhist temple.

 Early garan layout

-A record dated 577 in the Nihon Shoki states that a mission including among others a temple architect and a Buddhist image maker was sent by King Seong of Baekje (聖王) to Japan, with more Buddhist related artisans sent over in the following years.
-Excavations carried out between 1979-1980 on the temple site of Jeongnimsa in Buyeo, capital of Baekje from 538 to 663, revealed that the original temple was laid out in a typical north-to-south style with key buildings put on the center axis, which was an arrangement closely adhered to at Shitennō-ji in Ōsaka.
+A record dated 577 in the Nihon Shoki states that a mission, including, among others, a temple architect and a Buddhist image maker, was sent by King Seong of Baekje to Japan, with more Buddhist-related artisans sent over in the following years.
+Excavations carried out between 1979 and 1980 on the temple site of Jeongnimsa in Buyeo, the capital of Baekje from 538 to 663, revealed that the original temple was laid out in a typical north-to-south style with key buildings put on the center axis, which was an arrangement closely adhered to at Shitennō-ji in Ōsaka.